Internet Access Policy

 - Patrons must have a valid Sioux Center Public Library Card to obtain access to the Internet.
 (A projected fine or a fine balance over $5.00 is evidence of an invalid card.)

-- Patrons may use a computer and stay unless someone else is waiting.
+- Patrons may use a computer and stay unless someone else is waiting, with the exception of the gaming computers – there is a two hour daily limit.
 If patrons are waiting, a 1 hour time limit will be imposed.
 If it is extremely busy, then a 30 minute time limit may be imposed by the librarian on duty.

 - Staff will provide minimal computer assistance to patrons if it does not interfere with their other duties.